 Moving house gas and electricity checklist

-When you're moving house, sorting out your energy bills is probably far down your checklist.
+It can be confusing trying to work out how to take over utilities when moving house.
 But remembering to notify your current energy supplier when moving house — and finding out who your new gas and electricity provider is — are important steps to ensure you don't overpay for your bills.

 The good news is that these two tasks are easy to achieve.